 What Is A Family Of Origin?
 Definition, Perspectives, And Importance On Your Relationships

-Much is said about how childhood trauma, childhood hurts, and childhood triumphs are all pointed to as markers and indicators of your health, relationships, and self-esteem in adulthood.
-Childhood is far more than just your experiences, however; the factors that determine whether a childhood was healthy or unhealthy, joyful or sad, supported or neglected to involve many moving parts, your family of origin among them.
+Much is said about how childhood trauma and triumphs can influence your health, relationships and self-esteem in adulthood.
+Childhood is far more than just your experiences.
+The factors that determine whether your childhood was healthy or unhealthy is influenced by your family of origin.
 What exactly is a family of origin, and why is it important?

 Family Of Origin: A Definition

 Although at first glance, a family of origin might mean your biological family, there is more that goes into a family of origin than your biological parents or siblings.
 Instead, the term "family of origin" covers a broader scope and includes the family in which you grew up-adopted or biological-for the majority of your formative years.
 If your grandparents are your legal guardians and were from the time you were a toddler, your grandparents would be considered your family of origin.
 If you were adopted into a family from another country as a child and relocated to live with them, your adopted family would qualify as your family of origin.
 Rather than a biological definition, the term "family of origin" seeks to identify the people closest to you as you grew and developed.